Post at Ackworth |

 (1898 - 1919), near Lytle

-Several Spanish-American War (1898) training camps were located within Chickamauga National Military Park.
+Several Spanish-American War (1898) assembly camps were located within Chickamauga National Military Park.
 The main camp was named Camp George H. Thomas, also known as Camp Chickamauga.
-Satellite camps were named Camp Alger, Camp Boynton, Camp Leiter Army General Hospital (formerly the Park Hotel), and Sternberg Army General Hospital.
+Satellite camps were named Camp Alger, Camp Boynton, Camp Leiter Army General Hospital (at the former Park Hotel), Camp Stephens, Sternberg Army General Hospital (near the Wilder Tower and Lytle Hill), and Sanger Army General Hospital (later renamed Hoff Army General Hospital).
+See also The Spanish-American War in Georgia from the New Georgia Encyclopedia.

 Fort Oglethorpe (2)